sjbennett123/gloryforthefist/content/writing.md

 ---
 ```

 ## POLAR Event Directors Requirements

-1. You must work with your Review.
+1. You must work with your reviewer.
 2. No non-standard effects.
-Anything you want to try to do that could be non-standard please reach out to Clinton Snyder or Donnie Leight and they will find a way to make it standard.
+If you want to try something that could be non-standard, please reach out to Clinton Snyder or Donnie Leight, and they will find a way to make it standard.
-3. Your full event must be reviewed 2 weeks in advance before your event.
+3. Your full event must be reviewed two weeks before the event.
 Your event must have a minimum of 30 encounters.
-An encounter can be can be as simple as an NPC that Entertains multiple PCs at a time.
+An encounter can be as simple as an NPC who entertains multiple PCs at a time.
-4. Events should include
+4. Events should include:
    1. puzzles
    2. ciphers
    3. non-combat skill usage
    4. transform acquisition modules.
-5. Use of Donnie Leight's standard mod sheet.
+5. Use Donnie Leight's standard mod sheet.
-   1. The mod sheet makes it easier for a shack person or anyone who has permission to run a mod for you can pick it up and set up and run quickly.
+   1. The mod sheet makes it easier for a shack person, or anyone who has permission to run a mod for you, to pick it up, set it up, and run it quickly.